-This make ahead mashed potato casserole recipe is a life saver.
-Perfect for busy holiday meal plans.
+The beauty of sour cream mashed potatoes is that they can be made ahead.
+Perfect for busy holiday meal plans, this recipe can be a life saver.
 Can be made up to 2 days ahead of time, then baked in the oven.
-Sour Cream potatoes with chives and plenty of butter make this a family favorite side dish.
+Sour Cream mashed potatoes with chives and plenty of butter make this a family favorite side dish.

 About This Recipe